We All Kill Time - But Rarely on Purpose

 -

-10 cheap weekend activities
+10 affordable weekend activities

-Constraints force creativity.
+Constraints spark creativity.

-You’ll rarely struggle past idea #3.
+You’ll rarely struggle beyond idea #3.

-That’s when the real thinking starts.
+That’s when genuine thinking begins.

 Practice Mental Training